Getting Past the Surface

 If this is true for those in our social circle what about people we don't know, yet we believe we know who they are based from what we see on the surface?
 Here are some tips for getting past invalid judgments or superficial rapport to a more real bond.

 1. When having a conversation with someone you know or just met, listen to what they are saying without waiting for your turn to speak.
-If you aren’t concerned with hurrying to get your two cents in and patiently wait to add your perspective, you will be providing more of your full attention to the person in your company, which in return they will appreciate being heard.
+If you aren’t concerned with rushing to share your thoughts and patiently wait to add your perspective, you will be providing more of your full attention to the person in your company, which in return they will appreciate being heard.
 Also, stay present.
 Do not get distracted by people in the room or your phone.
 Be in the moment and you will realize how much you get to know about your companion.

 2. Instead of asking the usual “How are you?” ask “What has been the best part of your day today?”
 You may throw them off guard, but then a positive conversation can get started as you both share what happened that brought happiness.
 Psst, this is not the question you have to use, it’s just a suggestion to go beyond the typical banter.
 Ask about an update on someone or a situation you know matters to them.
 Ask them a silly question like if their life was a movie what would be in the funny outtakes/gag reel?
 Think of any question that can provide an answer with more detail or a one word response.
 If you need assistance do an online search for alternative questions to, “how are you?” or conversation starters.